apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ClusterRef is used to reference a service provided by another KubeBlocks Cluster.
+<p>References a service provided by another KubeBlocks Cluster.
 It specifies the ClusterService and the account credentials needed for access.</p>
 </td>
 </tr>